 Start and end the day on good footing.
 If you drive to work, park farther away in your office parking lot.
 If you take public transportation, walk to the next bus or train stop or even get off one stop earlier to log extra steps, says Dr. Miranda-Comas.
 Even better: If you're close enough, choose to bike or walk to work.

 2. Give Up Your Seat

 Your commute is a solid time to stay active if you put in a little work.
 Next time you're on the bus or train, choose to stand instead of plopping into a seat.
-Better yet, give up your seat to someone who is elderly or disabled (you'll feel better about it, too!).
+Better yet, give up your seat to someone who is elderly or who has a disability (you'll feel better about it, too!).